Skip to main content

 How long does it take to get an Act 250 permit?

 Two-thirds of Act 250 permits are issued in less than 90 days.
 More complex projects can take longer.
 In general, the more time and effort put into preparing a complete and thorough application, the less time the review process will require.
-Applicants are encouraged to meet with their district coordinator prior to application, to discuss what information will be required as part of the application to ensure that all Act 250 criteria are addressed, and that the application will be complete enough for the district commission to review.
+Applicants are encouraged to meet with their district coordinator prior to application, to discuss what information will be required to ensure that all Act 250 criteria are addressed and that the application will be complete enough for the district commission to review.

 Do I need any other permits?